apache/atlas/docs/cohort-release/atlas-metastore-cohort-release-implementation.md

 - The tenant would be left in a "pending" state indefinitely
 - The release would eventually timeout waiting for sync

+### Implementation: String Search (Deadlock Fix)

+`HasAutoSyncEnabled()` uses simple string search (`strings.Index` + `strings.Contains`) instead of full YAML parsing.
+YAML parsing of large ArgoCD manifests (~300KB+) can take >1s, which triggers Temporal's deadlock detector.
+The string-based approach looks for `syncPolicy:` followed by `automated:` within a 300-char window, which is sufficient and avoids the deadlock.

 ### Behavior

 | Auto-Sync Status | Result |